Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Experimental Evaluation

 \subsection{Disturbance Tests}

-According to the \textit{Theorem~\ref{thm_fb}}, the feedback loop is designed to deal with the model errors or disturbances caused by external forces.
-The disturbance is given at around t = 1.4 sec when the fingers arrive at the steady state as Fig.~\ref{fig_10} (c).
+According to the \textit{Theorem~\ref{thm_fb}}, the feedback loop is designed to deal with the model errors or disturbances caused by external forces based on the \textit{Theorem~\ref{thm_fb}} ((\ref{eqn_thm91}) and (\ref{eqn_thm92})).
+The disturbance is generated by a human finger and is given at around t = 1.4 $sec$ when the fingers arrive at the steady state as Fig.~\ref{fig_10} (c).
 The external force is only applied to the left finger.
-The algebraic controller is able to adjust the systems to the desired reference when the external force is applied.
+The proposed control algorithm is able to regulate the systems to the desired reference when the external force is applied.
 The experimental results support the \textit{Theorem~\ref{thm_fb}}.